fybrik/fybrik/site/docs/tasks/multicluster.md

 The next step is to configure Mesh for data to use IBM Satellite config as multicluster orchestrator.
 This configuration is done via a
 Kubernetes secret that is created by the helm chart.
 Overwriting the `coordinator.razee` values in your deployment will make use of the multicluster tooling.
-A configuration using IBM Satellite Config would look like the following:
+A configuration using IBM Satellite Config would look like the following for the coordinator cluster:
 ```
 coordinator:
   # Configures the Razee instance to be used by the coordinator manager in a multicluster setup